HaenselHertschEpiLab/DynaTag/README.md

-# DynaTag [DynaTag for efficient profiling of transcription factors in small samples and single cells]
+# DynaTag for efficient profiling of transcription factors in small samples and single cells
 This repository contains all code used to analyse and visualise the data from the DynaTag project.

 # Code and Data Analysis